-Discover the rugged landscapes, wildlife, and Aboriginal and pastoral histories of the East MacDonnell Ranges at Trephina Gorge Nature Park.
-Located 85km east of Alice Springs, the park is a handy distance for a day or a longer trip, and is notable for its short walks, views, and natural beauty.
+Discover the rugged landscapes, wildlife, Aboriginal and pastoral histories of the East MacDonnell Ranges at Trephina Gorge Nature Park.
+Located 85 kilometres east of Alice Springs, the park is a handy distance for a day or a longer trip, and is notable for its short walks, views, and natural beauty.

-Trephina Gorge has wide views and a sandy creek bed and can be explored via a network of short walking tracks.
-It is one of two gorges that intersect the East MacDonnell Ranges.
+Trephina Gorge has wide views across a sandy creek bed and can be explored via a network of short walking tracks.
+It’s one of two gorges that intersect the East MacDonnell Ranges.
 The other is John Hayes Rock Hole.
-The two are connected via the Trephina Ridge Top Walk.
+The two are connected via the Trephina Ridgetop Walk.

 As well as a good place for a cool dip, waterholes in this area attract abundant animals and birds.